tfiedlerdev/pretraining-aware-hotprot/README.md

 ### Data
 The train,validation and test sets for FLIP and EPA are pregenerated and can be found under [./data](./data).
-You can generate them yourself by following the following steps, otherwise you can skip them:
+You can generate them yourself by following the following steps, otherwise you can skip these steps:

 We have prepared a ZIP archive containing
 - all data required for generating our train, test and validation sets